I may get paid commission for purchases made after clicking a link in this post.

-Because I am definitely a girl who likes to share great tips and help other bloggers (hey, that’s what this whole website is about!), I just HAD to write a post about CoSchedule’s awesomeness.
-But full disclosure here guys.
-By writing this CoSchedule review, I do get a whopping 50% off my fees – and if any of you lovely people sign up for CoSchedule using my CoSchedule Affiliate Link* – I get even more off my fees, and then if I get enough signups they start paying me.
-But if you ask me, that’s all just part of CoSchedule’s awesomeness!!
+Because I am definitely a girl who likes to share great tips and help other bloggers (hey, that’s what this whole website is about!), I just HAD to write a post about CoSchedule’s awesomeness… But full disclosure here guys.
+By writing this CoSchedule review, I do get a whopping 50% off my fees – and if any of you lovely people sign up for CoSchedule using my CoSchedule Affiliate Link* – I get even more off my fees.
+But personally, I feel that’s just another example of CoSchedule’s awesomeness!!

 OK so let’s start right at the beginning…